Finite-State Controllers for (Hidden-Model) POMDPs using Deep Reinforcement Learning: Experiments

-\paragraph{Empirical Evaluation of Neural Policies} Neural policies are evaluated using $512$ independent simulations in a given POMDP $\pomdp$, performed in parallel using the vectorized simulator.
+\paragraph{Experimental Setting} We run experiments on a Ryzen~7~7840U processor with 32 GB of RAM. \toolname uses the PPO~\cite{ppo_schulmann} implementation in the TensorFlow Agents framework~\cite{TFAgents}, and a vectorized simulator implemented in the JAX framework~\cite{jax2018github}.
+Verification of FSCs and worst-case POMDP synthesis are performed using the PAYNT~\cite{DBLP:conf/cav/AndriushchenkoC21} toolkit based on the Storm model checker~\cite{STORM}.
+Neural policies are evaluated using $512$ independent simulations in a given POMDP, performed in parallel using the vectorized simulator.
 We truncate simulations after a fixed number of steps (typically 600) to have at least 512 finished episodes.
 For the single-POMDP setting, such an evaluation provides us with statistically reliable estimates of the value.
-In the case of HM-POMDPs, the independent simulations are performed on a multiset of POMDPs in the current POMDP buffer (see~\Cref{alg:lexpop}).
-More details are provided in~\Cref{appendix:evaluation}.
+In the case of HM-POMDPs, the independent simulations are performed on a multiset of POMDPs in the current POMDP buffer (see~\Cref{alg:lexpop}). \Cref{appendix:evaluation} provides more details.
+For automata learning, we use \textsc{Alergia}~\cite{DBLP:journals/ml/MaoCJNLN16} implemented in AALpy~\cite{Musardin2022}.
+The \toolname implementation is publicly available in~\cite{implementation}.